CASES

 – Thorbjørn Madsen, Director - Vildbjerg Technical Facilities

-CO2 cooling and freezing for Liertoppen logistics centre
+CO2 cooling and freezing for Liertoppen logistics centr

 The case